Saturday, February 17, 2018

 May we thus become living signs

-• Today’s Gospel presents the same theme on which we reflected in January in the Gospel of Mark (Mk 2, 13-17).
-But, this time it is only the Gospel of Luke which speaks and the text is much shorter, concentrating its attention on the principal supper which is the call and conversion of Levi and what the conversion implies for us who are entering into the time of Lent.
+Today s Gospel presents the same theme which we reflected upon in January in the Gospel of Mark (Mk 2:13-17).
+This time, it is only the Gospel of Luke which speaks and the text is much shorter, concentrating its attention on the principal supper which is the call and conversion of Levi, and what the conversion implies for us who are entering into the time of Lent.

-• Jesus calls a sinner to be his disciple.
-Jesus calls Levi, a tax collector, and he, immediately, left everything, follows Jesus and begins to form part of the group of the disciples.
-Immediately, Luke says that Levi had prepared a great banquet in his house.
+Jesus calls a sinner to be His disciple.
+Jesus calls Levi, a tax collector, and he immediately left everything, follows Jesus, and begins to form part of the group of the disciples.
+Luke says that Levi had prepared a great banquet in his house.
 In the Gospel of Mark, it seemed that the banquet was in Jesus’ house.
-What is important here is the insistence on communion of Jesus with sinners, around the table, which was a forbidden thing.
+What is important here is the insistence on the communion of Jesus with sinners, around the table, which was a forbidden thing.

-• Jesus did not come for the just, but for sinners.
-The gesture of Jesus causes great anger among the religious authority.
-It was forbidden to sit at table with tax collectors and sinners, because to sit at table with someone meant to treat him, consider him as a brother!
-With his way of doing things, Jesus was accepting the excluded and was treating them as brothers of the same family of God.
-Instead of speaking directly with Jesus, the Scribes of the Pharisees speak with the disciples: Why do you eat and drink with tax collectors and sinners?
-And Jesus answers: It is not those that are well who need the doctor; I have come to call not the upright, but sinners to repentance!”
-The consciousness of his mission helps Jesus to find the response and to indicate the way for the announcement of the Good News of God.
-He has come to unite the dispersed people, to reintegrate those who are excluded, to reveal that God is not a severe judge who condemns and expels, but rather he is Father/Mother who accepts and embraces.
+Jesus did not come for the just, but for sinners.
+This gesture of Jesus causes great anger among the religious authorities.
+It was forbidden to sit at table with tax collectors and sinners, because to sit at table with someone meant to treat him as a brother!
+With His way of doing things, Jesus was accepting the excluded and was treating them as brothers of the same family of God.
+Instead of speaking directly with Jesus, the of the Pharisees speak with the disciples: Why do You eat and drink with tax collectors and sinners?
+Jesus answers: It is not those that are well who need the doctor; I have come to call not the upright, but sinners, to repentance!
+His consciousness of His mission helps Jesus to find the response to indicate the way for the announcement of the Good News of God.
+He has come to unite the dispersed people, to reintegrate those who are excluded, to reveal that God is not a severe judge who condemns and expels, but rather He is Father who accepts and embraces.

-• Jesus accepts and includes the persons.
-Which is my attitude?
+Jesus accepts and includes people.
+What is my way of accepting people?

-• Jesus’ gesture reveals the experience that he has of God the Father.
-Which is the image of God which I bear and express to others through my behaviour?
+Jesus’ gesture reveals the experience that He has of God the Father.
+What is the image of God which I bear and express to others through my behavior?

 Listen to me, Yahweh, answer me,